Elliott Waves

 Trading Strategy

 Trading signals are derived from a log price chart.
 The trading plan is to buy at the low point of a bottoming pattern and sell at the high point of a topping pattern.
-Another strategy involves the consolidation area - To buy when the price rises from upper boundary (termed resistance) and vice versa to sell.
+Another strategy involves the consolidation area -

 An Elliott Wave comprises 3 upwaves and two downwaves.